undercasetype/Fraunces/documentation/worklogs/Fraunces_Worklog_080819.md

 ## Demonstration of Goofy Axis

 The following animated gifs and images will demonstrate how the Goofy axis behaves across change in OpSz and Wght.
+For more extensive proofs of the Goofy Axis, [see the PDF's here](https://github.com/sponcey/Fraunces/tree/master/documentation/proofs/080819/PDFs).

 ### Goofy Axis Deltas